 Many people choose to put off estate planning because they feel it is not a necessity until a later time in life.
 The truth is, everyone needs to have an estate plan in place.
 This will help to prepare for the unexpected.
-Below are 5 of the benefits of having an estate plan.
+Below are five key of the benefits of having an estate plan.
 To commence your planning, schedule a meeting with an experienced and qualified estate planning attorney today.

 - Give you and your family peace of mind.
 With a plan in place, you and your family members will be able to focus on life rather than worrying about the future.
 It is best to start your estate planning sooner rather than later.